ema888/BST260_Project/Project_Report_Website.md

 diagnosed with breast cancer before, I decided to filter out the 0 and 6 values in the BI-RADS category so that the data would better suit the scope of my project.
-Upon looking at the distribution of the missingness for each covariate (Figure 2), I concluded that my data was very likely missing not at random, and given that, I could not use multiple imputation methods, as it assumes the data is either missing at random or missing completely at random.
+Upon looking at the distribution of the missingness for each covariate, as seen in the table below, I concluded that my data was very likely missing not at random, and given that, I could not use multiple imputation methods, as it assumes the data is either missing at random or missing completely at random.
 After contemplation, I concluded that a complete cases analysis was most appropriate since we are not able to make any assumptions about the NAs, and there would be enough observations (rows) left over after filtering for complete cases to build our predictive model.